amazon-science/Automatic-Table-to-Graph-Generation/web_app/AWS_SETUP.md

 ## Required Permissions

-Your AWS credentials need the following permissions for AutoG2:
+Your AWS credentials need the following permissions for AutoG-S:

 - `bedrock:InvokeModel` - To call LLM models
 - Access to specific Bedrock models: